WHY I LOVE DUMBBELLS…

 (Which if you’ve seen how cute my twin boys are, you know is IMPOSSIBLE.)

 BUT I had to choose…and choose I did.
-And not only will I tell you WHICH dumbbell exercises I believe are best, I’ll tell you exactly WHY!
+And not only will I tell you WHICH dumbbell moves I believe are best, I’ll tell you exactly WHY!

-I love training with dumbbells for two reasons:
+I love training with a pair of dumbbells for two reasons:

-- They don’t take up a lot of space, making them ideal for working out at home.
+- They don’t take up a lot of space, making them ideal for your home workout.

 - They allow you to train very athletically.